dmcomm/dmcomm.github.io/pages/pi-pico.md

 The new prong circuit is a 3-state level shifter like a D-Com, but with far fewer components.
 (It can't be used on 8-bit AVR because of a difference in how the pins are controlled.)

+### Parts list

+Insulated breadboard wires are good for connecting far-apart holes, and can be used for connectors to pronged toys.
+For short breadboard connections of 2-5 holes with no other components in between, you can get a neater result by using legs cut from extra resistors.

+Base:
+* Pi Pico with headers
+* 400 tie point breadboard
+* small pushbutton (tactile switch) recommended if using CircuitPython
+    * typically 3×3 on breadboard, but can insert 2 pins and flatten the others
+    * a wire can be used instead: add for updates; remove for normal use

+Prong circuit:
+* Resistors, 1 each of 470K, 100K, 4K7, 1K
+* 1nF ceramic capacitor
+* 3 short wires
+* Connector to toy e.g. 2 breadboard wires

+Shared between all IR devices and D-Scanner barcodes:
+* 950nm IR LED
+* 220R resistor
+* 1 short wire

+Data Link and Fusion Loader:
+* TSOP4838 IR sensor

+iC/Twin/DigiWindow:
+* TSMP58000 IR sensor
+* 22K resistor
+* 1nF ceramic capacitor
+* 1 short wire

+Xros Loader (highly experimental):
+* QSE159 IR sensor
+* 220R resistor
+* 2 × 100nF ceramic capacitor
+* 2 short wires
+* 2 breadboard wires

+Talispod/dam (experimental):
+* 1K2 resistor
+* 4K7 resistor
+* 1nF ceramic capacitor
+* 2 short wires
+* 1 breadboard wire
+* Connector to the toy
+    * Note: we can't just stick wires into the prongs as with Digimon
+    * Craft a connector?
+    * Desolder a Talisdam cord, replace with something else, and use the cord with other toys?
+    * Custom connectors are in development

 ## Arduino

 Only pronged devices are currently supported.
 Usage is the same as for the original version, except currently missing the "T" command.
 Almost all the code is the same as the original version, so this is probably more reliable than the CircuitPython firmware option.